-When the altitude of a celestial object is to be taken at sea, the observer has the natural (or sea) horizon, as a line of departure; but on shore, he is obliged to have recourse to an artificial one, to which his observation may be referred: this consists of a reflecting plane parallel to the natural horizon, on which the rays of the sun or other object falling, are reflected back to an eye placed in a proper position to receive them; the angle between the real object and its reflected image, being then measured with the sextant, is double the altitude of the object above the horizontal plane.
+When the altitude of a celestial object is to be taken at sea, the observer has the natural (or sea) horizon, as a line of departure; but on shore, he is obliged to have recourse to an artificial one to which his observations may be referred: this consists of a reflecting plane parallel to the natural horizon, on which the rays of the sun or other object falling, are reflected back to an eye placed in a proper position to receive them; the angle between the real object, and its reflected image being then measured with the sextant, is double the altitude of the object above the horizontal plane.

-Various natural as well as artificial reflecting surfaces have been made by mechanical arrangements, to afford the means of obtaining double angles: such as pouring water, oil, treacle, or other fluid substances into a shallow vessel; and to prevent the wind giving a tremulous motion to its surface, a piece of thin gauze, tale, or plate-glass, whose surfaces are perfectly plane and parallel, may be placed over it, when used for observation.
+Various natural as well as artificial reflecting surfaces have been made by mechanical arrangements, to afford the means of obtaining double angles; such as pouring water, oil, treacle, or other fluid substances into a shallow vessel; and to prevent the wind giving a tremulous motion to its surface, a piece of thin gauze, tale, or plate-glass, whose surfaces are perfectly plane and parallel, may be placed over it, when used for observation.
 But the most accurate kind of artificial horizon is that in which fluid quicksilver forms the reflecting surface, the containing vessel being placed on a solid basis, and protected from the influence of the wind.
-The adjoining figure represents an instrument of this from being agitated by the wind, and when it has its position reversed at a second observation, any error occasioned by undue refraction at either plate of glass will be corrected.
+The adjoining figure represents an instrument of this kind.
+The mercury is contained in an oblong wooden trough, placed under the roof A, in which are fixed two plates of glass whose surfaces are plane and parallel to each other.
+This roof effectually screens the surface of the metal from being agitated by the wind, and when it has its position reversed at a second observation, any error occasioned by undue refraction at either plate of glass will be corrected.

-Another and more portable contrivance for an artificial horizon, is represented in the following figure, which consists of a circular plate of black glass about two inches diameter, mounted on a brass stand, half an inch deep, with three foot-screws, a b c, to set the plane horizontal; the horizontality being determined thus by the aid of a short spirit-level, d, having under the tube a face ground plane on which it lies in contact with the reflecting surface; place the level on the glass in a direction parallel to the line joining two of the three footscrews, as a and b, then move one of these screws till the bubble remains in the middle of the tube in both the reversed positions of the level, and the plate will be horizontal in that direction; then place the level at right angles to its former position, and turn the third foot-screw back or forwards till the bubble again settles in the middle of its tube, the former levelling remaining undisturbed, and the plane will then be horizontal.
-This instrument, from its portability, is extremely convenient for travellers, as when packed in its case it can be carried in the pocket without being any incumbrance.
+Another and more portable contrivance for an artificial horizon, is represented in the annexed figure, which consists of a circular plate of black glass about two inches diameter, mounted on a brass stand, half an inch deep, with three foot-screws, a b c, to set the plane horizontal; the horizon-tality being determined thus by the aid of a short spirit-level, d, having under the tube a face ground plane on which it lies in contact with the reflecting surface; place the level on the glass in a direction parallel to the line joining two of the three foot-screws, as a and b, then move one of these screws till the bubble remains in the middle of the tube in both the reversed positions of the level, and the plate will be horizontal in that direction; then place the level at right angles to its former position, and turn the third foot-screw back or forwards till the bubble again settles in the middle of its tube, the former levelling remaining undisturbed, and the plane will then be horizontal.
+This instrument, from its portability, is extremely convenient for travellers, as when packed in its case, it can be carried in the pocket without being any incumbrance.